 Smoking is permitted in the Red Bar and outside areas only.
-The hotel doesn't have a liquor license, so guests should bring their own alcohol should they wish to enjoy a tipple.

 No charge for baby cots, and kids up to five can share senior Smiths' beds for free.
 Otherwise, extra beds for children cost US$31 a child a night, including breakfast.
 The chef is happy to tailor dishes to little ones' tastes too.

 Tintagel welcomes all ages, but is best suited to babies or design-savvy teens.

 All ages are welcome but Tintagel's sophisticated surroundings suit babies and budding fashionistas best.
 With few diversions, tiny tots and boisterous youngsters could easily get bored.

 A door between the courtyards of the Executive East and North East Suites makes these rooms well suited for a family with older kids.
 Beds can be set up in Executive Suites (one) and Superior Suites (two) for US$31 a child a night, including breakfast.